zahirzohair/job-site/README.md

 ## Programing Languages used
-The system is build based on Laravel and blade template.
+The system is build based on Laravel in backend and laravel blade template in the front end and mysql for the database.